 We all have a friend like Hagrid.
 We all love that friend.
 That friend is fiercely loyal, loving, and always knows how to lift our spirits when we’re down.
 We all NEED friends like Hagrid.
 But we also all know that our friend/Hagrid is terrible at keeping secrets, and so we should maybe protect ourselves (and keep our friend from being put in a position to unwittingly betray us) by finding other ways to demonstrate our trust in our friend.
 Because Hagrid is a ride-or-die kind of friend, and accidentally spilling the beans hurts him almost as much as it hurts us.
 Cheer up, Hagrid: you’re still great!

 It’s tempting to think that keeping vulnerabilities secret is a fail-proof way to ensure that they’re never exploited.
-Unfortunately, Security through Obscurity leaves one vulnerable to social engineering attacks, as in the case of Fluffy.
+Unfortunately, Security through Obscurity is great as an aspect of Defense in Depth, as a standalone measure it leaves one vulnerable to social engineering attacks, as in the case of Fluffy.
 Who could possibly know that a vicious three-headed dog is a sucker for harp music?
 Well, literally anyone who had ever come into contact with Hagrid.
-It is true, too, that given sufficient time and determination, someone could have figured out Fluffy’s weakness all on their own, but a combination of unpatched vulnerabilities and Hagrid’s inability to keep his mouth shut in the pub very nearly led to Lord Voldemort seizing the means to immortality.
+It is true, too, that given sufficient time and determination, someone could have figured out Fluffy’s weakness all on their own — and that keeping such things secret does make them harder to circumvent — but a combination of unpatched vulnerabilities and Hagrid’s inability to keep his mouth shut in the pub very nearly led to Lord Voldemort seizing the means to immortality.

 Lesson 3: If you don’t know how it works, don’t trust it.